 Isn’t it cruel to force someone to live in a tiny house?
 Why don’t we just build more affordable housing?

 In a perfect world, that would be the best solution.
 However, the “homeless problem” is not just one problem with one solution.
-The reality is that many deserving homeless persons are now on a wait list of between 6 and 10 years.
-In the meantime, they have limited options including living in tents that are not warm, safe or secure.
+The reality is that many deserving homeless persons are now on a wait list for permanent housing for several years.
+In the meantime, they have limited options including living in tents that are not warm, dry or secure.
 Building the tiny homes is a relatively inexpensive way to get the homeless off the ground, out of the tents and into a secure space until permanent affordable housing can be obtained.

 Why doesn’t the city, state or federal governments pay for the tiny homes?